-When you live in the Southwest it’s hard not to love Mexican food.
-Not the drive-through stuff; I’m talking about homemade.
+Do you love Mexican food?
+Not the drive-through stuff; I’m talking real homemade.
 My favorite dish is chicken enchiladas with tomatillo sauce.
 It’s what I used to order at Mexican restaurants until I created my own healthy and tasty recipe.
-Now I always make them at home.
+Now I make them at home.

-When assembling my enchiladas I add sweet corn kernels for more texture and flavor.
-Frozen corn works just fine, and I use roast corn when I can find it.
+When assembling enchiladas I add sweet corn kernels for more texture and flavor.
+Frozen corn works just fine, and I use roasted corn when I can find it.
 You can also skip the corn.

 Next time you feel like good Mexican food, look no further than your own kitchen.